Hi I’m Rachel. I work in the transport consulting industry.

 - Former president of the Pedestrian and Bicycle Transport Institute of Australasia

-and finally… I’m buying nothing new for a year!
+and finally… I’ve been calling myself a revolutionary because I’m buying nothing new for a year.

 “It was a pleasure to have you participate in our Global Innovation Series.
 Your lecture was engaging, informative and one of the most interesting talks of the day.
 Thank you for contributing to the success of the event” Mashable, New York